imixs/open-bpmn/README.md

 # The BPMN 2.0 Metamodel

 OpenBPMN provides a Java Metamodel which can be used to generate a BPMN model programmatically as also import or export a model form any .bpmn file.
 So in case you want to implement you own BPMN workflow engine the OpenBPMN Metamodel is the perfect library to work with BPMN 2.0 files.
-THe OpenBPMN Metamodel is based on the [Eclipse Modeling Framework](https://www.eclipse.org/modeling/emf/) (EMF) and includes a set of junit test classes which may be helpful to implement you own business logic.
+THe OpenBPMN Metamodel is based o the `org.w3c.dom` XML API and includes a set of junit test classes which may be helpful to implement you own business logic.

  - [OpenBPMN Metamodel](./open-bpmn.metamodel/README.md)